Rm4a: Mode of action

 Rm4a action involves the modulation of TTX-sensitive voltage-gated sodium (Na_{V}) channels in vertebrate peripheral sensory neurons that are responsible for pain-signaling.
-Its binding to hNa_{V} channels, leads to prolonged sodium channel activity and consequent increased intracelullar calcium concentration.
-Moreover, Rm4a induces a shift in the activation voltage to a more negative level (hyperpolarizing shift) on hNa_{V}1.7 which leads to sustained sodium currents and prolonged neuronal excitability.
-The effect of Rm4a toxin resembles the allosteric mechanism by gating modifier toxins.
-These Na_{V} channel toxins act on the neurotoxin receptor site 2, which bind to the activated state of sodium channels and cause sustained activation at resting membrane potential, blocking the inactivation and a hyperpolarizing shift in voltage-dependent activation.
+Rm4a induces a shift in the activation voltage to a more negative level (hyperpolarizing shift) on Na_{V}1.7 and a strong reduction and slowing of inactivation which leads to increased neuronal excitability.
+These Na_{V} channel toxins act on the neurotoxin receptor site 2, which bind to the activated state of sodium channels and cause sustained activation already at resting membrane potential.

-The function of Rm4a to cause nocifensive behaviours in mammals suggested that it has a defensive role for species.
+The function of Rm4a to cause nocifensive behaviours in mammals suggested that it has a defensive role for the species.
 For example, Rm4a triggers immediate and prolonged increase calcium in dorsal root ganglion (DRG) neurons in mammals but is inactive in insects at high doses.

 Toxicity, symptoms and treatment

 Testing of Rm4a in blowflies (Lucilia caesar), fruit flies (Drosophila melanogaster), and house crickets (Acheta domesticus) showed that Rm4A does not have insecticidal properties.
 When Rm4a was intrathoracically injected in blowflies, no paralysis or mortality was observed even in high dosages (200 nmol/g).
 Intrathoracic injections of Rm4a in fruit flies and house crickets (40 nmol/g) do not show any visible effects.
 Intraplantar injection of Rm4a (20 to 200 pmol) in mice induces spontaneous nocifensive behavior similar to the observed Australian green-head ant sting cases in humans.

 Rm4a is considered a mild toxin and the sting is typically characterized by pain, redness, swelling and itching lasting for several days.

 In some individuals it can create allergic reaction leading to anaphylactic shock with symptoms of swelling in face, tongue and lips, causing nausea and breathing difficulty.
 In some cases, the sting might also elicit hyperhidrosis, piloerection, and axon reflex flare in the affected area.
 There is no specific treatment available for the effects of Rm4a, however, the pain caused by the sting of Rhytidoponera metallica is managed by cleaning the wound area, applying cold compress, pain relievers, and antihistamines.